zilial/html-sample-assignment-with-playwright-tests-solved/README.md

 This assignment should prove that a student is able to:

-- Download the assignment zipped file from Github
+- Fork from the project repository
-- Extract assignment files and open the assignment project folder in VSCode
+- Clone the project to your computer
 - Install dependencies
 - Run tests
 - Read and understand test results
+- Add changed files to staging
+- Commit git repo changes
+- Push code updated to the remote repository
-- Submit assignments
+- Submit assignments as Github repo URLs

 ## Standard requirements